Time to add visual editing

 • renderBlock: a functional component rendering the text

-... and it has 3 optional props (plus other more advanced props that we don't need now):
+... and it has 3 optional props (plus some other props that we won't see now):

 • placeholder: a string with the custom placeholder when there is no text